freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-78.md

 # --description--

-"Compliance" means following rules and doing what is required in a job.
+`Compliance` means following rules and doing what is required in a job.
 It is about making sure we do things the right way.

-For example, "In our job, compliance with safety rules keeps everyone safe."
+For example, `In our job, compliance with safety rules keeps everyone safe.`

 # --question--

 ## --text--

-What does 'compliance' mean?
+What does `compliance` mean?

 ## --answers--